weibeld/AndroidTodo/README.md

 * [x] Use a fragment for the input form which is used in both the MainActivity and EditActivity
 * [x] Replace the [ActionBar](https://developer.android.com/reference/android/app/ActionBar.html) by the more modern [Toolbar](https://developer.android.com/reference/android/support/v7/widget/Toolbar.html)
 * [x] Set up the EditActivity as a [full-screen dialog](https://material.io/guidelines/components/dialogs.html#dialogs-full-screen-dialogs)
+* [x] Save the creation date along with the other data of each item
+* [x] Allow sorting the items according to several sort orders:
+    * [x] By creation date ascending
+    * [x] By creation date descending
+    * [x] Alphabetically
+    * [x] By priority
+    * [x] By due date
-* [x] Allow selection of multiple ListView items (initiated by a long-click) and provide the action "Delete" in the [contextual action bar](https://developer.android.com/guide/topics/ui/menus.html#CAB) to delete the selected items
+* [x] Allow selection of multiple items ([contextual action mode](https://developer.android.com/guide/topics/ui/menus.html#CAB)) and provide the actions "Mark as Done" and "Delete" for the selected items
-* [x] Save the creation date of each item in the database
+* [x] Archiving of done items
+    * [x] Display all the items that have been marked as done in an additional activiy (ArchiveActiity) along with the date and time that they have been marked as done
+    * [x] Allow "putting back" done items from the archive to the todo list, and deleting them (through the contextual action mode)
+* [x] App published on Google Play (org.weibeld.mytodo)

 ## Video Walkthrough